Watch instead of read

-If you are deficient in Mathematics as an international student you have the opportunity to participate in an online Mathematics deficiency test of HAS University of Applied Sciences.
+If you are deficient in Mathematics as an international student you have the opportunity to participate in an online Mathematics deficiency test of HAS green academy.
 You will receive more information about the test from the International Office if you are deficient.

 Once you start the test you will have 1 hour to complete it.
 You need a reliable internet connection to take the test.
 Costs of the test are €35,-.
 You will need to pay this fee at least 1 week before the start of the test.
 Please note that you can only take the test once, there is no re-take possibility.

 Please note that after you have passed the deficiency test you will not receive a diploma or certificate.
 To pass the test you need to have obtained at least 5.5 points on a scale of 1-10.
-If you pass the test, you will meet the admission requirements of HAS University of Applied Sciences and will therefore be admitted to the programme if you also meet all other admission requirements.
+If you pass the test, you will meet the admission requirements of HAS green academy and will therefore be admitted to the programme if you also meet all other admission requirements.
 The results of the test cannot be used to meet the admission requirements at other universities in the Netherlands.

-If you want more information about the deficiency test please contact International Office.
+If you want more information about the deficiency test please contact our International Office.

 Study choice check